 The foul damaged Haaland's stricken knee and also aggravated a knee complaint in his standing leg.
 He underwent two years of rehabilitation and was operated on by the same doctor in Ohio who saved the career of basketball legend Michael Jordan.
 But Haaland would play only 48 more minutes of professional football before enforced retirement took him out of the game.

-The fact that Djibril Cisse battled back to play again after suffering a comminute fracture of his tibia and fibula during a match against Blackburn in 2004 is testament to the incredible determination and remarkable recovery powers of the player.
+The fact that Djibril Cisse battled back to play again after suffering a comminuted fracture of his tibia and fibula during a match against Blackburn in 2004 is a testament to the incredible determination and remarkable recovery powers of the player.

 As the video of the incident shows, it was not the most aggressive challenge that led to the break, but when moving at high speed, forces are exaggerated and breakages such as these can easily occur.

 Petr Cech, Chelsea – Fractured skull

 Football injuries are unpredictable, and whilst fans can arm themselves with a bet calculator to judge their team's chances of winning, they can rarely predict when an injury will befall a key player.